Post office box: Location

 Post office boxes are usually mounted in a wall of the post office, either an external wall or a wall in a lobby, so that staff on the inside may deposit mail in a box, while a key holder (some older post office boxes use a combination dial instead of a key) in the lobby or on the outside of the building may open their box to retrieve the mail.

-Lobby open hours

 In many post offices in the United States, the PO box lobby is separate from the window-service lobby, so that the former may be kept open for longer hours or around the clock, while the latter is locked after business hours.
 In the U.S. since the 1980s, in cities and large urban areas, post offices have tended to close box lobbies overnight because of the tendency of homeless people to use them for sleeping quarters.
 As a result, some box lobbies are accessible after hours by customers who are provided a code to a door keypad.
 In addition, some post offices are located in rented facilities, such as shopping malls.
 As a result, PO boxes can be accessed only while that facility is open.